This article will provide a list of 10 low-carb foods that are high in potassium, along with some ideas on how to incorporate them into your diet.

 The Link Between Potassium and Sodium

-Many people demonize salt for raising blood pressure and causing all sorts of health problems, which is something I strongly disagree with.
+Many people demonize salt for raising blood pressure and causing all sorts of health problems.
+However, the relationship and balance between sodium and potassium in the diet is likely more important than salt intake alone.

 Mainstream nutrition advice tends to focus on cutting salt out to ensure sodium and potassium are balanced, which kind of makes sense.

-The real solution is to cut out packaged junk food, eat real food, and increase the amount of potassium in our diet.
+The real solution is to cut out packaged junk food, eat nutritious whole foods, and increase the amount of potassium in our diet.

 Here are ten foods that are high in this essential mineral.
 Note: the values for meat are all based on the meat being cooked.